Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Workflow-ActionsAsset.md

 }
 ```

+**Note:** In the example above the reference to the "move" action is stored in a variable after it is found, to avoid accessing it by string every frame, which would be bad for performance.

-**Referencing the Actions Asset through a C# wrapper**
+### Referencing the Actions Asset through a C# wrapper

-To use your Actions Asset through an C# wrapper:
+To use your Actions Asset through a **C# wrapper**:

 1. Select your Actions Asset in the project window
 2. In the Inspector, enable **Generate C# Class** and select **Apply**.
 You should see a C# asset with the same name as your Actions Asset in your project window.